TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Design Specifications61.md

 #### 4.1.1.1 Pattern Name

-Model-View-Presenter (MVP) / Model-View-ViewModel (MVVM)
+Layered Architecture

 #### 4.1.1.2 Pattern Application

-This pattern is applied to all UI and game object interactions.
-'Views' are Unity MonoBehaviours/UXML files responsible for rendering.
-'Presenters/ViewModels' are C# classes that contain presentation logic and communicate with Application Services.
-This decouples logic from Unity's rendering and input systems.
+This repository embodies the Presentation Layer.
+It is the top-most layer, interacting with the user and delegating all business operations to the Application Services Layer.

 #### 4.1.1.3 Required Components

-- HUDController (Presenter)
-- HUDView (View)
+- ViewManager
-- GameBoardPresenter
+- HUDController

 #### 4.1.1.4 Implementation Strategy

-Presenters will be instantiated and injected with service dependencies via a DI container.
-Views will be attached to GameObjects in Unity scenes.
-Communication from View to Presenter will use C# events or UnityEvents, and from Presenter to View will use direct method calls or data binding.
+All communication with lower layers must go through interfaces provided by the Application Services Layer, resolved via Dependency Injection.
+No direct access to Business Logic or Infrastructure components is permitted.

 #### 4.1.1.5 Analysis Reasoning

-This pattern is explicitly required by the architecture specification and detailed in the tech guides.
-It is essential for achieving separation of concerns, which improves maintainability and testability within the Unity environment.
+This enforces a strict separation of concerns, which is a core quality attribute for the system's maintainability.

 ### 4.1.2.0 Pattern Name

 #### 4.1.2.1 Pattern Name

-Layered Architecture
+Model-View-Controller (MVC) / Model-View-Presenter (MVP) / MVVM

 #### 4.1.2.2 Pattern Application

-This repository serves as the Presentation Layer, the topmost layer of the application.
-It is responsible for all user interaction and visual representation.
+This pattern is applied *internally* to structure the UI codebase.
+Views are Unity GameObjects/MonoBehaviours, while Presenters/ViewModels are plain C# classes containing UI logic.

 #### 4.1.2.3 Required Components

+- GameBoardPresenter
-- ViewManager
+- HUDController
-- InputController
+- TradeUIController

 #### 4.1.2.4 Implementation Strategy

-All business logic and data access will be invoked through interfaces provided by the Application Services Layer.
-This repository will have no direct dependencies on the Domain or Infrastructure layers.
-This boundary is enforced by the DI configuration.
+A View (e.g., 'HUD.cs' MonoBehaviour) will hold references to UI elements and delegate user actions to a Presenter/ViewModel (e.g., 'HUDViewModel.cs').
+The ViewModel processes the action, interacts with application services, and updates its state, which the View observes and reflects visually.

 #### 4.1.2.5 Analysis Reasoning

-The global architecture is defined as Layered.
-This repository must strictly adhere to its role as the Presentation Layer to maintain the integrity of the architecture.
+This pattern is crucial for decoupling UI logic from the Unity framework, making the logic testable and the overall structure more maintainable and scalable.

 ## 4.2.0.0 Integration Points